coverless/peopole/README.md

 When clicking on any of the people ranked, peopole provides the user with the top news article about that person.

-Every day when a new list of people is generated the user will see thier ranking compared to yesterdays ranking providing a "power ranking" feel.
+Every day when a new list of people is generated the user will see their ranking compared to yesterday's ranking providing a "power ranking" feel.

 #### Implementation:
 We use [Middleman](https://middlemanapp.com/) to build the [live site](http://coverless.github.io/peopole)